New to hunting or interested in taking up the activity again? The Hunting Roadmap helps you get started!

 What equipment do I need to bring to a firearms hunter education class?
 For example, must I bring a firearm or ammo?

-Students should bring a pencil or pen and a notepad to hunter education courses.
+Students should bring a pencil or pen, eye and ear protection, and a notepad to firearms hunter education courses.
 Do not bring firearms or ammunition to CE/FS courses, since they will be provided.
 For full day classes students should bring a lunch or be prepared to obtain lunch if it is available from a nearby food service vendor.

 Will I shoot a gun or a bow in the course?

 In the firearms hunter education courses, every student must complete live fire with a .22 caliber rifle or a 20 gauge shotgun, unless weather restricts outdoor shooting, when BB guns may be substituted.
-In bowhunter education courses, students are encouraged to bring their personal bow and arrows if they possess this equipment to shoot and for discussion of proper bow/arrow setup for the archer.
+In bowhunter education courses, students are encouraged to bring their personal bow and arrows (equipped with field points) if they possess this equipment to shoot and for discussion of proper bow/arrow setup for the archer.

 Who teaches the courses?